ybda/nw/README.md

 # nw
-This basic script shows you new random word from local list of words with translation.
+`nw` is a basic bash script that shows you new random word from local list of words with translation.
 Might be helpful for learning foreign language.
 Remove a word from the list when you sure you know it.
-In this repo for example placed list of Oxford 3000 + Oxford 5000.
+In this repo for example placed list of Oxford 3000 + Oxford 5000 in `oxford_3000_5000.list` file.

 ## Dependencies: